ibrahim-mohd/PPIS-MDPharma/README.md

 ## Introduction
-This repository provides codes and scripts to obtain protein-protein interaction stabilizers as described in our paper "*Protein-Protein Interaction Stabilizers from MD Simulation-derived Pharmacophores, Mohd Ibrahim and Martin Zacharias*".
+This repository provides codes and scripts to obtain protein-protein interaction stabilizers as described in our paper  **[Protein–Protein Interaction Stabilizers from MD Simulation-Derived Pharmacophores](https://doi.org/10.1021/acs.jcim.6c00290)**.
 In nut-shell, we generate pharmacophore models from MD simulations and search for corresponding ligands that satisfy the pharmacophores in a local data.
 The scripts here automates the whole procedure.

 If you are intrested in finding **Binders** to single protein chain using this method, use the binder version available at **[ProteinBinder-MDPharma](https://github.com/ibrahim-mohd/ProteinBinder-MDPharma)**